 Who’s ready for the Super Bowl this Sunday??!

 Just kidding-I’m only here for the food.
 Who’s with me?

 I’ve never been too into watching sports on TV – I’m not sure I have the attention span for it.
 That being said if ever an opportunity presents itself to get together with friends to watch a game (or anything for that matter) I’m in and I’m bringing food!

 These paleo jalapeño poppers are for all of my dairy free friends out there who can’t have the usual cream cheese stuffed jalapeño poppers.
 As someone who can and does still have dairy filled cream cheese from time to time I’m here to tell you that these poppers don’t miss it one little bit.
-I’ve harped on about the wonders of cashew cream before as cake and donut glazes and even in cheesecake.
+I’ve harped on about the wonders of cashew cream before as cake frostings, and paleo donut glazes and even in vegan cheesecake.
 However this recipe really goes to show how versatile it can be in more savory situations and it doesn’t disappoint.

 The most difficult thing about making these paleo jalapeño poppers is probably remembering to soak the cashews ahead of time.
 You only need to let them soak for at least a couple of hours, but I like to start soaking the night before so that they are ready the next day whenever I need it.

 To reduce the amount of heat from the jalapeño poppers make sure to remove the white membrane that holds the seeds inside the jalapeño because that’s where the real source of the spice comes from.
 If you’re into that mouth watering heat, leave behind a few bits of membrane and you’re good to go.